fltk/fltk/fluid/README_fl.txt

 ------------

-Although FLUID writes all line endings as '\n', readers should tolerate '\r\n' MSWindows line endings as well.
+Although FLUID writes all line endings as '\n', readers should tolerate '\r\n' Windows line endings as well.
 Except for the Header, the FLUID reader does not differentiate between a line ending and a space character outside of a 'word'.